-- IRP3(a) Gratuities paid by the employer, - IRP3(b) Hardship directive tax deducted at a fixed percentage, - IRP3(c) Hardship directive a fixed amount of tax to be deducted, - IRP3(s) Share options: section 8A or 8C amounts, - IRP3(q) Hardship directive variation in the deduction/ withholding of employees' tax (where foreign employment income is earned), and - Form A to E Various lump sum benefits payable by funds.
+- IRP3(a) Gratuities paid by the employer, and two-pot retirement fund savings withdrawal benefit, - IRP3(b) Hardship directive tax deducted at a fixed percentage, - IRP3(c) Hardship directive a fixed amount of tax to be deducted. - IRP3(s) Share options: section 8A or 8C amounts, - IRP3(q) Hardship directive variation in the deduction/ withholding of employees' tax (where foreign employment income is earned), and - Form A to E Various lump sum benefits payable by funds.